douglashill/nova-autosave/AutoSave.novaextension/README.md

 **AutoSave** enables saving automatically when editing files.

-No more ⌘S needed!
+⚠️ This extension is redundant as of Nova 8.
+Instead, please enable automatic saving in Nova Preferences at Files > Saving > Automatically save documents > when losing focus.

 ## Usage